QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

-	exp_fastbin               - adds FAST BINARY format to auto-export and post-export formats exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats
-	\directory\filter.flt     - sets a filter for the generation of all auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s) dlc_gen                   - create simulations from a dlc table definition. requires the filename of the dlc definition(s) (must have .dlc ending) and an export directory
+	exp_fastbin               - adds FAST BINARY format to auto-export and post-export formats exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s) flt=\directory\filter.*   - sets a filter file for the generation of all auto-export and post-export formats dlc=\directory\dlc.*      - create simulations from the dlc table (dlc.*). requires a WORKING_DIR in which the simulations are created
 	--------------------------------------------------------------------------------------------

 CLI Functionality